 \section{Implementation Details}

-We implemented all the training techniques using the AllenNLP library with Interpret~\cite{gardner2018allennlp, Wallace2019AllenNLP}.
-In all experiments, we performed the evaluation on the test set only once.
-The experiments are conducted on an Ubuntu PC with one GeForce GTX 1080 Ti GPU.
-Note that the model used in our experiment has a tiny number of parameters than recent models, so the model's execution speed is also fast.
+We implemented all of the training techniques using the AllenNLP library with Interpret~\cite{gardner2018allennlp, Wallace2019AllenNLP}.
+We evaluated the test set only once in all experiments.
+The experiments were conducted on an Ubuntu PC with a GeForce GTX 1080 Ti GPU.
+Our implementation is based on the one published by \citet{kitada2021attention}.\footnote{\url{https://github.com/shunk031/attention-meets-perturbation}} Note that the model that was used in our experiment had a small number of parameters compared to recent models; therefore, the execution speed of the model was also fast.